 Nicole explains this research in her What I Learned from Four Years of Science-ing the Crap out of DevOps talk.
 The survey questions were created based on Westrum typology which looks at organisational cultures and has a close mapping technology.
 The survey data reveals things about Continuous Delivery, Management, and Culture, but it’s CD I’m interested in here.

 A lot is at stake with IT performance…

-Also Nicole shares, IT Performance is predictive of organizational performance.
-If the organization struggles to get releases out there will obviously be an impact on other goals.
+Also Nicole shares, IT Performance is predictive of organisational performance.
+If the organisation struggles to get releases out there will obviously be an impact on other goals.
 Embracing Continuous Delivery can be a game changer for performance but, as the data shows, this needs to be done properly.

 All the factors need to be in place before the real benefit of IT performance is gained.
 Doing trunk-based development and having all your code in version control is good and you will see benefits but without quick automated tests with extensive coverage, you will fall short of higher throughput and stability goals.

 Continuous Delivery is not easy to get right which is why it needs to be investigated and planned with the suitable expectations.
 So, what should be the expectations?
 Obviously increased IT performance is the larger goal, but there are a number of factors that feed into this.